 Turkey is 2 hours ahead of GMT.

-Pound Sterling, US Dollars or other major currencies can be exchanged into New Turkish Lira (YTL) locally or in advance of departure.
-Istanbul Atatürk Airport offers speedy currency exchange facilities adjacent to the baggage hall.
+Euro, British Pounds, US Dollars and other major currencies can be exchanged into Turkish Lira (TRY) locally or in advance of departure (though really there is no need to purchase TRY prior to your departure) Istanbul Ataturk Airport offers speedy currency exchange facilities adjacent to the baggage hall.
 Additionally, exchange facilities are available at various bureau de changes and banks in major towns have ATMs.

 Turkish food is famous throughout the world.
 Look forward to meze comprising houmous and other dips, dolma (stuffed vine leaves), cheese cigars, the ubiquitous doner kebab and pide - a kind of pizza.
 Exotic freshly squeezed juices, nuts and fruit are available everywhere.
 If feel like a java jolt, try Turkish coffee - rich, dark and often laced with cardamom.